BrimmStone127/ClayChat.V.1/README.md

 # ClayChat.V.1
-Python Flask Facebook Messenger Chatbot project
+### A basic facebook messenger bot that will give you the weather report of any city.